TomBayne/Sharepoint-Online-Tools/README.md

 --- Add user as owner of all groups ---
 Adds users (such as admins) to the Owners list off all Office 365 groups.
 Useful for giving admins control of modern experience team sites.
 Change [user1] and [user2] in the script.

+--- List all checked out files and check in files checked out to a specific user --- Powershell script that iterates through each site, subsite, and library in a site collection and looks for all checked out files.
+A report will be created that contains information about checked out files across the whole site collection.
+The script also has the capability to check in files from a specific user.
+If you do not want this functionality, add some nonsense or an unused user claims to the variable